 If you’ve ever spent even a few hours working at a desk, you know how important the setup is for overall comfort.
 But for the ideal ergonomic setup, you’ll need more than the right chair—especially if you’re on the shorter side.
-“A footrest is especially beneficial to shorter people, who need to scoot to the edge of the seat, for their feet to touch the ground,” says Dr. Matt Tanneberg, a chiropractor in Scottsdale, Arizona.
+“A footrest is especially beneficial to shorter people, who need to scoot to the edge of the seat, for their feet to touch the ground,” says Matt Tanneberg, D.C., a chiropractor in Scottsdale, Arizona.
 “Even if that isn't your specific issue, people can use foot rests at their desk to help with blood flow and circulation, by changing the position of their feet, ankles, knees and hips, to help stay comfortable throughout the day.”

 To help you find the right footrest for your own office, we evaluated the top-rated options on the market for quality, comfort, durability, and overall value.
-Our favorite footrest, the ErgoFoam Adjustable Footrest, is adjustable, manufactured with high-quality foam, and has a convenient machine-washable cover.

 ErgoFoam Adjustable Desk Foot Rest

 This under-desk footrest is our top pick because of its excellent overall value.
 While moderately-priced, the fabric footrest is made of a high-quality foam that retains its shape to offer the best support.
 Still, it’s soft enough for comfort over many hours of use.
 Its non-slip bottom allows it to stay firmly in place throughout the day.